HOW TO DECORATE A MANTEL LIKE A PRO

 Curated items should be layered in front of the taller background items.
 Again, be very careful about what you are putting on your mantel.
 The items should look collected and work well together.

 The family room at StoneGable is casual and used very hard!
 So I wanted the mantel to be casual too.
-The mantel reflects my love for time-worn, one-of-a-kind pieces as well as burlap and books.
+Just a few well-chosen items make up my default mantel!

 REPEAT, REPEAT, REPEAT

 Another way to make things on a mantel work together is to repeat elements.
 Don’t go for matchy-matchy but find ways to subtly repeat the same or almost the same things you are using to decorate.